 On the Groupon website, you’ll find a section called ‘Things to Do’ with tons of offers in your local area.
 Make a pact that you must do one of the first 10 activities that shows up, whether that’s indoor skydiving or trampolining to axe-throwing and a murder mystery night.
 They’re all excellent value and guaranteed spontaneous fun.

-Warm, indoors, romantic, tick, tick, tick.
+Warm, indoors, romantic?
+Tick, tick, tick.
+The perfect winter date idea!
 Set each other little challenges like finding the silliest or funniest titled book you can or an author with the same name as you.
 End by buying each other one of your favourite books as a present; it’s a hugely enlightening way to get to know someone.

 13. Laugh at a Comedy Club